timpbrenner/org_roles/README.md

 RootOrganization, Organization, and ChildOrganization class to enforce the rules of organizational hierarchy.

-The second problem reloved around the role object roles are associated with a user and an organization.
+The second problem revolved around the role object.
+Roles are associated with a user and an organization.
 The lowest applicable organization will be asked for the role and the organization will keep asking parents until it finds a role.